Jonjo Farrell

-Jonjo Farrell (born 28 September 1988) is an Irish hurler who played as a full-forward for the Kilkenny senior team.
+Jonjo Farrell (born 28 September 1988) is an Irish hurler who played as a full-forward at senior level for the Kilkenny county team.

-Born in Thomastown, County Kilkenny, Farrell first played competitive hurling during his schooling at St. Kieran's College.
-He arrived on the inter-county scene at the age of seventeen when he first linked up with the Kilkenny minor team before later joining the under-21 and intermediate sides.
+Born in Thomastown, County Kilkenny, Farrell first played competitive hurling during his schooling at St Kieran's College.
+He arrived on the inter-county scene at the age of seventeen when he first linked up with the Kilkenny minor team, before later joining the under-21 and intermediate sides.
 He made his senior debut during the 2014 National Hurling League.
-Farrell has since gone on to join Kilkenny's championship panel.
+Farrell went on to join Kilkenny's championship panel.

-At club level Farrell is a one-time All-Ireland medallist with Thomastown in the junior grade.
-In addition to this he has also won one Leinster medal and two championship medals in the junior grade.
+At club level Farrell is a one-time All-Ireland JHC medallist with Thomastown.
+In addition to this he has also won one Leinster JHC medal and two county championship medals in the junior grade.